International Journal of High Performance Computing and Networking

 5 September, 2017Title: Acceleration of unstructured implicit low-order finite-element earthquake simulation using OpenACC on Pascal GPUs

 Authors: Takuma Yamaguchi, Kohei Fujita, Tsuyoshi Ichimura, Muneo Hori, Lalith Maddegedara

-The International Journal of High Performance Computing and Networking has announced that it will be increasing issues from six to eight from 2018 onwards.
+The International Journal of High Performance Computing and Networking has announced that it will be increasing issues from eight to twelve from 2019 onwards.